MinLee0210/doco/README.md

 ```
 <div id='roadmap'><h2>🎯 Roadmap</h2></div>

 👉 This project is done here as its promised functionality.
-However, we will develop this project in not-too-distant future.
-Our objective is to use high-level library
+However, we will develop this project by implementing high-level libraries that focus deeply into AI such as OpenAI or Langchain. we hope that we and you can catch up in not-too-distant future.

 <div id='gallery'><h2>Gallery</h2></div>